Eltarix/eltarixlogger/ReadMe.md

-# LoggerX

-A **distributed real-time logging system** built for microservice environments — combining performance, flexibility, and developer-friendly control.
+A **distributed real-time logging system** built for microservice environments, combining performance, flexibility, and developer-friendly control.

----

-## Overview

-LoggerX is a high-performance logging platform that allows developers to **collect, monitor, and query logs in real time**.
+It allows developers to **collect, monitor, and query logs in real time**.
 It is designed for distributed systems and integrates with modern infrastructures using **PHP Swoole**, **Redis**, and **Elasticsearch**.

----

 ## Architecture
 ![System Architecture](./architecture.jpg)

 ## Components